 Goals and Objectives - List the project goal or goals and objectives.
 Goals are separate and distinct from objectives.
 Project goals should be broad and provide a general statement of the project purpose.
 Each goal should have at least one measurable objective.
 Each objective should describe a specific outcome of the project and when this outcome will be achieved.
+Each objective should have at least one measurable task.

 Tasks - Tasks must be described in chronological order necessary to accomplish the work under each objective.
 This description must provide sufficient detail to show that the tasks are achievable and will accomplish the objectives stated in the application.
-The description also should provide detail concerning the specific results of each task.
+The description also should provide detail concerning the specific results of each task, and a projected completion date must be included for each task.